 Moving the cursor is easy.
-Left-clicking on a file or directory (referred to herein as "elements" meaning files and directories) will select it.
+Left-clicking on a file or folder (referred to herein as “elements” meaning files and folders) will select it.
 Here are some useful pointers that will make Krusader even easier to use (assuming you are using Krusader's Mouse Selection Mode):

-The Space and Insert keys will toggle the selection of the file under the cursor without affecting the selection of other files/directories, the cursor will go one position down.
+The Space and Ins keys will toggle the selection of the file under the cursor without affecting the selection of other files/folders, the cursor will go one position down.

 Left Clicking on a file will select, or unselect, all previously selected files.

-Ctrl+Left Clicking will toggle the selection of the file under the cursor without affecting the selection of other files/directories.
+Ctrl+Left Clicking will toggle the selection of the file under the cursor without affecting the selection of other files/folders.

 Shift+Left Clicking will select all the elements between the previous cursor location and the new one.